 Board of Trustees

-2016-2017 Board of Trustees
+2019-2020 Board of Trustees

 Anu is passionate about promoting the rights of women and disadvantaged communities domestically and internationally.
 She is currently the Interim Director of Graduate Support at De Marillac Academy in the Tenderloin.
 Prior to that she led Community Partnerships and Development at Help a Mother Out, a local nonprofit that works to improve baby and family well being by increasing access to diapers for families in need.
 She previously served as the Director of Admissions and Operations at Presidio Knolls for three years.
 She has worked on a range of civil and human rights issues at the City and County of San Francisco Department on the Status of Women, ACLU of Northern California, Lawyers Committee for Civil Rights, Stanford Community Law Clinic, and Human Rights First.

 Jimmy Quach grew up in San Francisco, which means he grew up as a die-hard Giants and Warriors fan when the teams were bad.